hwsmm/cosutrainer/README.md

 **Some limitations**
 - cosu-trainer may become unresponsive while converting a map, just wait for a bit, and you will have a converted map.
-- CUI works, but 'auto' doesn't work
-- Custom songs folder doesn't work at the moment
 - `OSZ_HANDLER` doesn't work

 ## Thanks a lot to